openGeeksLab/PoAS/README_eng.md

-# PonD(Proof of network Dispersity) BlockChain Project
+# PoND(Proof of network Dispersity) BlockChain Project
 (translated by \@nuszjj from [中文版](/README.md))
 ## Project Introduction
 This project is aimed to build a set of blockchains with a new consensus protocol: Proof of network Dispersity, which could solve some common problems of existing POW and POS protocol to make it more environment friendly and fairer.
 On top of that, a series of blockchains with different tasks and functions will be established, necessary rewards will be distributed to developers within the protocol layer and simplify the business model of side-chain projects, which eventually makes this project as an open scalable system, and provides a safer, fairer and more flexible platform in the blockchain, especially cryptocurrency industry.<br>